 If the Customer wants to terminate access to the Service, the Customer agrees to call one of the Bank’s local branches.

-After receipt of the Customer’s call, the Bank will send a written termination authorization to the Customer for the Customer’s signature.
+After receipt of the Customer’s call, the Bank may send a written termination authorization to the Customer for the Customer’s signature.
 The Customer will need to sign the termination agreement and return it to the Bank.